Tips for Buying a Zero-Turn Mower

 The on-board controllers allow different systems on the machine to communicate, increasing fuel savings and performance.
 For example, Exmark mowers with RED technology have warning lights to keep machines in good working condition and operation modes to match fuel use and RPMs with mowing conditions.
 Select Toro Z Master Professional models have a similar system called Horizon Technology.

 New features make mulching and bagging easier than ever before.
 John Deere offers a Mulch On Demand deck that allows you to switch from mulching to side discharging and back again without leaving your seat.
-At this time, the deck is only available on John Deere mowers and is around $800.

 Quick attach vacuum collection systems, like Exmark’s UltraVac and Grasshopper’s Quik-D-Tatch PowerVac system, allow you to switch from bagging to side discharge in minutes without tools.
-Collection systems range from $700 to $3,500, depending on the mower and if they are powered or not.

 Add Your Comment